joecorr/qs-demo-proxy/README.md

 # qs-demo-proxy

-A simple PHP proxy that makes use of the Silex web framework, and the ActiveCampaign API docs.
+Two simple PHP proxies built for ivanvpan/qsform (https://github.com/ivanvpan/qsform): One for ActiveCampaign progressive contact syncing, and one for simulating the new QS Submission API via a third party service at Formbackend.com

 ## Notes